Qlik-PE/testdrive-tutorial/site/_synapse/getting-started.md

 and try again.

 First things first, we need to open Qlik Replicate.
-Click the following link to open Replicate in a new tab in your broswer.
+Click the following link to open Replicate in a new tab in your browser.

 <div id="replurl" align="center" style="font-size:30px"></div>
 <script type="text/javascript">{% include getReplicateURL.js %}</script>